-- If trust in a device public key is established through certificates, typically the device certificate (DeviceCert) is part of a certificate chain.
-The certificate chain has a root certificate (RootCert) as its root and a leaf certificate as the last certificate in it.
-The RootCert is generated by a trusted root certificate authority (CA) and certifies the DeviceCert either directly or indirectly through a number of intermediate CAs.
-Authentication initiators use the RootCert to verify the validity of device certificate chains. - The certificate chain may be built according to one of two models, both of which are shown in the Figure 1 SPDM certificate chain models.
-In one model, shown on the left in the following figure, the leaf certificate is a DeviceCert, which contains the public key that corresponds to the device private key.
+The authentication initiator uses this certificate to verify the validity of certificate chains.
+A device carries a certificate chain, which has the RootCert as the root of the certificate chain and a leaf certificate as the last certificate of the certificate chain. - The certificate chain may be built according to one of two models, both of which are shown in the SPDM certificate chain models figure.
+In one model, shown on the left in the following figure, the leaf certificate is a device certificate (DeviceCert), which contains the public key that corresponds to the device private key.
 In the other model, shown on the right in the following figure, the leaf certificate is an alias certificate (AliasCert), in which case there may be one or more intermediate AliasCert certificates between the DeviceCert and the leaf AliasCert.
-In the AliasCert model, the device private key signs the next level AliasCert, and then the private key associated with the public key in each AliasCert signs the AliasCert below it.
-When the AliasCert model is in use, the Device Certificate is referred to as a Device Certificate CA, indicating that the certificate both contains device hardware identity information and functions as a certificate authority to sign an additional certificate. - A device that implements the AliasCert model might factor some mutable information, such as the measurement of a firmware image, into the derivation of the public/private key pairs for the intermediate and leaf alias certificates.
-Therefore, the asymmetric public/private key pairs for each AliasCert should be treated as mutable. - Through the certificate chain, the root CA indirectly endorses the device public key in the DeviceCert .
-When the AliasCert model is in use, the AliasCert s are endorsed by the device private key, meaning that the AliasCert s are also indirectly endorsed by the root CA. - The certificate chain should contain at least one certificate that includes hardware identity information, and the hardware identity information should be present in the device certificate, whether the DeviceCert or AliasCert model is in use.
-Though existing deployments cannot include the hardware identity information in a certificate, it is strongly recommended that new deployments include this information.
+In the AliasCert model, the device private key signs the next level AliasCert, and then the private key associated with the public key in each AliasCert signs the AliasCert below it. - A device that implements the AliasCert model may factor some mutable information, such as the measurement of a firmware image, into the derivation of the public/private key pairs for the intermediate and leaf alias certificates.

+Therefore, the asymmetric public/private key pairs for each AliasCert should be treated as mutable. - Through the certificate chain, the root CA indirectly endorses the per-device public/private key pair in the DeviceCert, where the private key is provisioned to or generated by the endpoint.
+When the AliasCert model is in use, the AliasCert s are endorsed by the per-device private key pair, meaning that the AliasCert s are also indirectly endorsed by the root CA. - The certificate chain should contain at least one certificate that includes hardware identity information, and the hardware identity information should be present in the device certificate, whether the DeviceCert or AliasCert model is in use.
+Though existing deployments may not include the hardware identity information in a certificate, it is strongly recommended that new deployments include this information.
 The public/private key pair associated with a hardware identity certificate is constant on the instance of the device, regardless of version of firmware running on the device.
-The Hardware identity OID should be used to indicate hardware identity certificates.
+The Extended Key Usage extension of a hardware identity certificate may include id-DMTF-hardware-identity OID.